jadonvanyo/resi.ai/README.md

 All inputs into the databases are also sanitized to protect against injection attacks.

 Improvements could have been made to make the sections that are being given access to the AI safer.
 Character limits were implemented to deter user's from accidentally entering information and prevent them from adding too much information and overloading the context window of the model

+## Contributing

+## Credits
+This project uses the same base structure as Harvard's C$50 Finance project.
+See [C$50 Finance](https://cs50.harvard.edu/college/2023/fall/psets/9/finance/) for full details.

+The prompts used to generate the resumes were derived from the following YouTube video by Jeff Su: [Land a Job using ChatGPT: The Definitive Guide!](https://www.youtube.com/watch?v=pmnY5V16GSE&t=317s).
+The prompts were adjusted to fit the adjustable needs of this project.

+## License